spouladchang/TIL/machine-learning/softmax-regression-vs-activation.md

 There is a strict difference between **Softmax Regression** (a specific model architecture) and the **Softmax Activation Function**.
 Softmax Regression is fundamentally a linear classifier with zero hidden layers — inputs map directly to a Softmax output layer.

-While you *can* technically use the Softmax activation function inside hidden layers of a deep network, it is a terrible idea for two engineering reasons:
+While you *can* technically use the Softmax activation function inside hidden layers of a deep network, it is a terrible idea for one fundamental engineering reason:

-1. **Destructive Competition:** Hidden layer neurons need to collaborate to find independent features (e.g., one finds edges, another finds color).
-Softmax forces them to compete because their outputs must sum to 1.
-If one neuron finds a strong feature, it suppresses the outputs of all other neurons in that layer.
+**Destructive Competition:** Hidden layer neurons need to *collaborate* to find independent features (e.g., one finds edges, another finds color, another finds texture).
+Softmax forces them to *compete* because all outputs must sum to 1.
+If one neuron finds a strong feature and fires strongly, it mathematically suppresses every other neuron in that layer — even if those neurons also found something useful.
+The layer stops being a team of independent detectors and becomes a winner-takes-all tournament.
-2. **Severe Vanishing Gradient:** Its complex derivative aggressively shrinks gradients, causing the learning signal to die off even faster than Sigmoid when backpropagated through multiple layers.

-Softmax belongs exclusively in the final output layer to convert raw logits into mutually exclusive class probabilities.
+Softmax belongs exclusively in the final output layer, where mutual exclusivity is exactly what you want: converting raw logits into a probability distribution over classes.

 ### Simple example